Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Introduction

-As follows from the Dirac equation in the Coulomb field of a point-like nucleus with $Z>1/e^2$ (in units $\hbar =c =1$, which will be used in this paper, $e^2\simeq 1/137$), the electron occupied the ground-state level should fall to the center.
+As follows from the Dirac equation in the Coulomb field of a point-like nucleus with $Z>1/e^2$ (in units $\hbar =c =1$, which will be used in this paper, $e^2\simeq 1/137$), the electron that occupied the ground-state level should fall to the center.
 Following the idea of I. Pomeranchuk and Ya.
-Smorodinsky \cite{PomeranchukSmorodinsky1945} solution of the problem can be found taking into account the fact that the real nuclei have a finite radius.
-The ground-state electron level in the field of a finite supercritical nucleus continues to decrease with increasing $Z$ and reaches the energy $-m$.
-Then two positrons with the energies $>m$ go off to infinity and electrons with $\epsilon <-m$ screen the field of the nucleus by the charge $-2e$.
-Typical distance characterizing electrons of the vacuum $K$ shell is $\sim 1/(3m)\gg R_{\rm nucl}$, cf. \cite{Popov:1979gq}.
-Reference \cite{PomeranchukSmorodinsky1945} essentially overestimated value of the critical charge.
-The problem got a new push in the end of 1960-th.
-Independently W. Pieper and W. Greiner \cite{Pieper1969} (in numerical analysis) and V. S. Popov \cite{Popov1970ZhETF,Popov1970YadFiz,Popov1971ZhETF32,Popov1971ZhETF33,ZeldovichPopov1972} (in analytical and numerical studies) evaluated value of the critical charge to be $Z_{\rm cr}\simeq 169-173$ depending on assumptions about the charge distribution inside the nucleus and the ratio $Z/A$.
-Then there appeared idea to observe positron production in heavy-ion collisions, where the supercritical atom is formed for a short time \cite{Muller1972,PopovJETP1974}.
+Smorodinsky \cite{PomeranchukSmorodinsky1945}, the solution of the problem of the falling of the electron to the center can be found while taking into account the fact that the real nuclei have a finite radius.
+With increasing $Z$, the energy of the ground state level decreases and, at $Z>Z_{cr}$, crosses the boundary of the lower continuum $\epsilon=-m$.
+The problem received a new push in the end of the 1960s The important role of the Pauli principle was emphasized in \cite{GershteinZeldovich1970}.
+However the authors erroneously assumed delocalization of the electron state with $\epsilon \simeq -m$.
+Independently, W. Pieper and W. Greiner \cite{Pieper1969} (in numerical analysis) and \mbox{V. S. Popov \cite{Popov1970ZhETF,Popov1970YadFiz,Popov1971ZhETF32,Popov1971ZhETF33,ZeldovichPopov1972}} (in analytical and numerical studies) correctly evaluated the value of the critical charge to be $Z_{\rm cr}\simeq 169-173$, depending on assumptions regarding the charge distribution inside the nucleus and the ratio $Z/A$.
+It was argued that two positrons with the energies $>m$ go off to infinity and electrons with $\epsilon <-m$ screen the field of the nucleus by the charge $-2e$.
+The typical distance characterizing electrons of the vacuum $K$ shell is $\sim 1/(3m)\gg R_{\rm nucl}$, cf. \cite{Popov:1979gq}.
+Subsequently, there appeared an idea to observe positron production in heavy-ion collisions, where the supercritical atom is formed for a short time \cite{Muller1972,PopovJETP1974}.
 As the reviews of these problems, I can recommend \cite{Popov2001,Rafelski1916,Voskresensky1990}.